danny-avila/LibreChat/docs/install/configuration/custom_config.md

   - Type: Array/List of Strings
   - **Description**: List of excluded assistant Ids.
 Use this or `supportedIds` but not both (the `excludedIds` field will be ignored if so).
   - **Example**: `excludedIds: ["asst_excludedAssistantId1", "asst_excludedAssistantId2"]`

+### **retrievalModels**:

+> Specifies the models that support retrieval for the assistants endpoint.

+- **Type**: Array/List of Strings
+- **Example**: `retrievalModels: ["gpt-4-turbo-preview"]`
+- **Description**: Defines the models that support retrieval capabilities for the assistants endpoint.
+By default, it uses the latest known OpenAI models that support the official Retrieval feature.
+- **Note**: This field is optional.
+If omitted, the default behavior is to use the latest known OpenAI models that support retrieval.

+### **capabilities**:

+> Specifies the assistant capabilities available to all users for the assistants endpoint.

+- **Type**: Array/List of Strings
+- **Example**: `capabilities: ["code_interpreter", "retrieval", "actions", "tools"]`
+- **Description**: Defines the assistant capabilities that are available to all users for the assistants endpoint.
+You can omit the capabilities you wish to exclude from the list.
+The available capabilities are:
+  - `code_interpreter`: Enables code interpretation capabilities for the assistant.
+  - `retrieval`: Enables retrieval capabilities for the assistant.
+  - `actions`: Enables action capabilities for the assistant.
+  - `tools`: Enables tool capabilities for the assistant.
+- **Note**: This field is optional.
+If omitted, the default behavior is to include all the capabilities listed in the example.

 ## Custom Endpoint Object Structure
 Each endpoint in the `custom` array should have the following structure: